ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

   It's like a dry run of the program in terms of types.
   If you say a function returns an `int` but you return a `str` somewhere, a static checker can catch that.
   If you pass the wrong type to a function, it's caught before running.
-  This is what mypy, pyright, etc., do.
+  This is what mypy, PyRight, etc., do.
   They look at your code as data, not as a running program.
   The Python interpreter itself does not do static analysis--it doesn't look at annotations and refuses to run the program.
   You (or your development environment) have to invoke a tool to get static checking.